Mayores: Chart performance

 "Mayores" debuted at number 12 on the Hot Latin Songs chart, making it Gomez's highest debut peak position on that chart.
 The song eventually peaked at number 3 on the charts.

 The song also debuted at number 72 on the Spanish PROMUSICAE chart.
 It rose to number 4 four weeks later, making it her highest-peaking position, surpassing the number 37 peak of "Shower".
 It later reached number one.

-Eventually the song charted on the Billboard Hot 100, peaking at number 74, marking Gomez's fourth entrance in the chart in more than two years, after "Shower" (2014) was a top twenty hit, her collaboration with Cher Lloyd, "Oath" (2012), peaked at number 73 and "Can't Stop Dancin'" (2014) peaked at number 88 in early 2015.
+The song eventually charted on the Billboard Hot 100, peaking at number 74.
+This marked Gomez’s fourth appearance on the chart in over two years, following her top-twenty hit “Shower” (2014), her collaboration with Cher Lloyd, “Oath” (2012), which peaked at number 73, and “Can't Stop Dancin'” (2014), which reached number 88 in early 2015.
+The song also earned Bad Bunny his first entry on the Hot 100.

 Music video

-The music video, filmed in Los Angeles, was uploaded on Gomez's Vevo account on July 13, 2017.
-As of October 2025, it has received over 2.5 billion view on YouTube.
+The music video, filmed in Los Angeles and San Francisco, was uploaded on Gomez's Vevo account on July 13, 2017.
+As of October 2025, it has received over 2.5 billion views on YouTube.

 Premise

 The clip sees Gomez lying on a couch spliced with scenes of her and Bad Bunny at a bar.
 Casper Smart, playing an older, wealthy man, enters the bar and is attracted to Gomez.
 He takes her to his house as Bad Bunny raps his verses at the bar.
 These scenes are also cut with the singers performing on the roof of the Hotel Rosslyn Annex at night.
 Gomez seduces Smart and handcuffs him to the bed.
 She plays with his watch before getting off the bed and leaving with a bag full of money.
 Bad Bunny appears to be waiting for her, and they kiss before getting in the car.
-The video ends with the duo are driving off.
+The video ends with the duo driving off.